Printed Circuit Board Manufacturing Process Flow

 13. Outer layer etching

-There are three main steps.
+There are three main steps in PCB flow.
 Firstly, all residues and the dry film are removed, but the unwanted copper remains.
 Next, the board passes through the chemical solution to etch away the unwanted copper and tin.
 Finally, the circuit areas and connections are properly defined.

 14. Solder mask